keshlab/dti_machine/README.md

 Step 5: Install FSL from source

+Step 6: Expand the space on your machine

-Step 6: Install Dropbox (optional)
+Step 7: Install Dropbox (optional)